core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 RFC EDITOR: PLEASE REMOVE THIS SECTION.

 ## Version -05 to -06 ## {#sec-05-06}

+* Clarified rough counting of clients when a proxy is used

 * IANA considerations: registration of target attribute "gp-obs"